JMPerez/extendify/README.md

 * [Album page (i.e. My Love Is Your Love by Whitney Houston)](http://www.ebay.com/ctg/My-Love-Your-Love-Whitney-Houston-CD-Jan-1998-2-Discs-Arista-/3190079?fvcs=1226&_fcls=1&_tab=2&_trksid=m185&_trkparms=algo%3DPP.GENRES%26its%3DK%26itu%3DUCK%252BUA%26otn%3D16%26ps%3D63%26clkid%3D5005620363478891640&_qi=RTM1002374)

 ### Gmail
-It works with any link pointing to http://open.spotify.com that belongs to a track, album or playlist
+It works with any link pointing to https://open.spotify.com or https://play.spotify.com that belongs to a track, album or playlist

 ### Google
 It works with search results for artist, album or tracks.